HMS Holdings

 HMS Holdings Corp.
-(Healthcare Management Systems) was founded in 1974 and is based in Irving, Texas.
+(Health Management Systems) was founded in 1974 and is based in Irving, Texas.
 The company was formerly listed on Nasdaq but acquired by private-equity firm Veritas Capital in 2021.

 History

 HMS Holdings was acquired by Gainwell Technologies in 2021 for a reported $3.4 billion.

 Products and services

 The company's services include providing validated insurance and helping find liable third parties.
 Their program integrity services identify improper payments and over-payments and attempt recovery, as well as reduce fraud and waste.
 In addition, the company also supports Medicaid Managed Care Organizations and Medicare Advantage Plans.

 Acquisitions

-In 2006, the Company announced to acquire the assets of PCG's Benefits Solutions Practice Area (BSPA) for $80 million in cash, shares of Holdings common stock, and a contingent cash payment of up to $15 million.
+In 2006, the company announced to acquire the assets of PCG's Benefits Solutions Practice Area (BSPA) for $80 million in cash, shares of Holdings common stock, and a contingent cash payment of up to $15 million.

 The company acquired HealthDataInsights for approximately $400 million in November 2011.
 In December 2012, HMS Holdings acquired the assets and liabilities of MedRecovery Management, LLC (MRM), for about $11.8 million, with $10.8 million initial cash payment and $1.0 million in future contingent payments.

 In April 2017, HMS Holdings acquired the Eliza Corporation, a privately held health engagement management and member analytics firm providing comprehensive and personalized member-centric outreach and engagement solutions, for a cash purchase price of $170 million.

 In March 2017, Eliza Corporation, a SaaS health engagement platform, was acquired for $170 million.
 In September 2016, the company purchased Essette.

 In 2019, the company acquired Accent for a reported $155 million.